typpo/chartjs-to-image/README.md

 Use this config to customize the Chart.js config object that defines your chart.
 You must set this before creating any outputs!

+### setChartJsVersion(version: string)

+Sets the version of Chart.js to use.
+Defaults to the latest version of Chart.js v2.
+For version 3, valid settings include: "3" or "3.9.1".

 ### setWidth(width: int)

 Sets the width of the chart in pixels.
 Defaults to 500.